-Employee relations and communications are some of the main factors that influence employee satisfaction and engagement.
+Employee relations (a.k.a. employee relationship management) have a direct influence employee satisfaction and engagement.
 Therefore, many companies today invest more resources to improve employee relations and keep their workplaces healthy.

 What Are Employee Relations?

 Employee relations is a term used to describe relations between employers and employees.
 Today’s organizations are striving to become more agile, faster, and transparent.
 For that reason, the focus on employee communications is bigger than ever before.

 The main goal of every employee relations strategy is to improve relationships and collaboration in the workplace.

 Good leadership is ranked as one of the most important factors that attract new candidates and keeps existing employees.
 In that sense, employee relations often focus on helping line managers truly connect with their employees.

 💡 Check out our guide for Building a Better Company with Internal Communications.

 Employee Relations vs. Employee Relationship Management (ERM)